jwtk/jjwt/README.md

 1. Use the `Jwts.parser()` method to create a `JwtParserBuilder` instance.
 2. Call either [keyLocator](#key-locator) or `verifyWith` methods to determine the key used to verify the JWS signature.
 3. Call the `build()` method on the `JwtParserBuilder` to return a thread-safe `JwtParser`.
-4. Finally, call the `parseClaimsJws(String)` method with your jws `String`, producing the original JWS.
+4. Finally, call the `parseSignedClaims(String)` method with your jws `String`, producing the original JWS.
 5. The entire call is wrapped in a try/catch block in case parsing or signature validation fails.
 We'll cover exceptions and causes for failure later.